310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/lets_party.md

 {% endbubble %}

 {% bubble Madara %}
-I’d really like it if you could stop calling me that already… I thought we got really close to each other after spending two weeks with everyone, you know?
+I’d really like it if you could stop calling me that already… I thought we got really close to each other after spending two weeks with everyone, y'know?
 {% endbubble %}

 {% bubble Kanata %}